last updated August 2022

 2. Processing of Data

-b.
-Pendo shall Process Personal Data (i) for the purposes set forth in the Agreement, (ii) in accordance with the terms and conditions set forth in this DPA and any other documented Instructions provided by Customer, unless required otherwise by EEA or UK law applicable to Pendo, in which case Peno shall inform Customer of that requirement unless such law prohibits such information on important grounds of public interest; Pendo shall inform Customer if in Pendo’s opinion an instruction infringes Data Protection Laws; and (iii) in compliance with the Data Privacy Laws.
-For the avoidance of doubt, if Pendo’s Processing activities are not within the scope of a given Data Privacy Law, such law is not applicable for purposes of this DPA.
+c.
+Pendo shall Process Personal Data (i) for the purposes set forth in the Agreement, (ii) in accordance with the terms and conditions set forth in this DPA and any other documented Instructions provided by Customer (unless required otherwise by EEA or UK law applicable to Pendo, in which case Pendo shall inform Customer of that requirement unless such law prohibits the provision of such information); and (iii) in compliance with the Data Privacy Laws.
 Customer hereby instructs Pendo to Process Personal Data in accordance with the foregoing and as part of Customer’s use of the Services.
+Pendo shall promptly inform Customer if in Pendo’s opinion an Instruction infringes Data Privacy Laws;

-c.
-The parties acknowledge and agree that Pendo is a processor of Personal Data under the GDPR and/or the UK GDPR, and a service provider for the purposes of the CCPA receiving Personal Data from Customer pursuant to the Agreement for a business purpose.
+d.
+In relation to any Personal Data that Customer provides or makes available to Pendo, or that Pendo Processes on Customer’s behalf pursuant to the Agreement, the parties acknowledge and agree that Pendo is a Processor of Personal Data under the GDPR and/or the UK GDPR, and a service provider for the purposes of the CCPA receiving Personal Data from Customer pursuant to the Agreement for a business purpose.
 Pendo shall not sell any such Personal Data nor retain, use or disclose any Personal Data provided by Customer pursuant to the Agreement except as necessary for performing the Services or otherwise as set forth in the Agreement or as permitted by the CCPA.
 The terms “service provider,” and “sell” are as defined in Section 1798.140 of the CCPA.
 Pendo certifies that it understands the restrictions of this section.

-d.
-The subject matter, nature, purpose and duration of this Processing, as well as the types of Personal Data collected and categories of Data Subjects, are described in Exhibit A to this DPA.
+e.
+The subject matter, nature, purpose and duration of this Processing, as well as the types of Personal Data collected and categories of Data Subjects, are described in Part B, Exhibit A to this DPA.

 3. Authorized Employees